You know those black-spotted bananas on your countertop?

 - 1/2 teaspoon ground spices (e.g., cinnamon, cardamom, ginger, pumpkin pie spice)

 - Preheat oven to 350F.
 Line a baking sheet (parchment, foil or silpat) or lightly grease/spray with cooking spray.

-- in a medium bowl, mash the bananas with a fork until almost no lumps remain (mixture should be almost liquid if using really ripe bananas).
+- in a medium bowl, mash the bananas with a fork until almost no lumps remain (mixture should be almost liquid if using really ripe bananas; you should have about 1 cup/250mL).
 Stir in oats until well-blended.
 Let mixture stand for 5 minutes.
 Mix in any optional ingredients, if using.

-- Drop by heaping tbsp onto prepared baking sheet about 1 inch apart (they don’t really spread).
+- Using a small cookie scoop or rounded tablespoon measure, drop rounded tablespoons onto prepared baking sheet about 1 inch (2.5 cm) apart (they don’t really spread).
 Sprinkle with any of the suggested toppings, if using.